 The name “Eagles” came from a tequila and peyote-fueled night in the Mojave Desert.
 Released in 1972, the band’s first studio album Eagles was an overnight success.
 Their combination of ’70s rock, country, and folky harmonies created an original sound that would soon become a signature style of the era.

 By 1976, the Eagles released their first compilation album Their Greatest Hits, which became the highest-selling album of the 20th century in the United States (surpassing Michael Jackson’s Thriller in 2018).
-In the same year, they also released Hotel California, which contained the smash hit single by the same name we all know and love to this day.
+In the same year, they also released Hotel California, which contained the smash hit single by the same name we all know and love to this day – although it had a different working title, which we’ll get to in a bit.

 Following the band’s breakup in 1980, the Eagles began to perform together again in the mid-’90s and returned to touring in 2001.
 Today, they continue to tour and play shows throughout North America and Europe.